Astros vs. Cubs Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has six doubles, six home runs, 21 walks and 26 RBI (38 total hits).
-He has stolen six bases.
+- Kyle Tucker has 39 hits with seven doubles, six home runs, 21 walks and 27 RBI.
+He's also stolen six bases.

 Tucker Recent Games